AdobeDocs/experience-manager-screens.en/help/user-guide/configuring-context-hub.md

 ---
 # Configuring ContextHub in AEM Screens {#configuring-contexthub-in-aem-screens}

-This section emphasizes on creating and managing data driven asset changes using a a data store.
+This section emphasizes on creating and managing data-driven asset changes using a data store.

 ## Key Terms {#key-terms}

-Before we get into the details of creating and managing inventory driven channels in your AEM Screens project, you must learn few of the key terms that are important and relevant to the different scenarios.
+Before you get into the details of creating and managing inventory-driven channels in your AEM Screens project, learn some of the key terms to the different scenarios.

-**Brand** Refers to your high level project description.
+**Brand** &ndash; Your high-level project description.

-**Area** Refers to your AEM Screens project name such as Digital Ad Signage
+**Area** &ndash; Your AEM Screens project name such as Digital Ad Signage

-**Activity** Defines the rule category such as Inventory-Driven, Weather-Driven, Department Availability-Driven, and so on.
+**Activity** &ndash; Defines the category rules such as Inventory-Driven, Weather-Driven, or Department Availability-Driven.

-**Audience** Defines the rule.
+**Audience** &ndash; Defines the rule.

-**Segment** Refers to the version of the asset to play for the given rule such as if the temperature is below 50 degrees fahrenheit, then the screen displays an image of a hot coffee otherwise a cold drink.
+**Segment** &ndash; The version of asset to play for the given rule.
+For example, if the temperature is below 50 degrees Fahrenheit, then the screen displays an image of a hot drink, otherwise a cold drink.

 The following diagram provides a visual representation of how ContextHub Configurations coincide with Activity, Audience, and Channels.